Review of actions 2025 - 2026

 Action Owner/lead agency Update Status

-Work with DAVSS to ensure that all victims of domestic abuse can receive support DAVSS In total there were 376 referrals to DAVSS from clients in Tonbridge & Malling for the year.
-This is compared to 310 the previous year.
-Green
+Work with DAVSS to ensure that all victims of domestic abuse can receive support DAVSS In total during the year there were 445 referrals to DAVSS from Tonbridge & Malling residents.
+On target

 Action Owner/lead agency Update Status